RodTol/Crossway/README.md

  * Coordinates, which implements the coordinates of the nodes on the board.
  * Node, which is where pieces are placed.
- * Piece
+ * Piece, which is the implementation of the physical piece.
  * Direction, which is an enum containing the different diagonal directions NORTH_EAST, NORTH_WEST, SOUTH_EAST, and SOUTH_WEST.
+It is used to simplify the access to neighbour nodes.

 5. The "utilities" package contains classes that are useful to the logic of the game, but are not effectively part of it.
 It contains: